 Phagans' Cosmetology Colleges recognizes graduation as a momentous occasion.
-We celebrate graduation with ceremonies, guests and a reception for the graduates.
-We welcome students to invite friends and family members to graduation night.
 We take great pride in seeing our students accomplish the goal of graduating.
 Official school diplomas are distributed to the student after all the below are met:

 To be eligible to receive an official school diploma and to be considered a graduate a student must: